 The foot and ankle are made of a complex system of 26 bones, nerves, muscles, tendons and ligaments.
 This architecture permits us to stand up, balance, run, jump, walk and play.
-The ankle joint bears a force of about 5x body weight in normal walking and up to 13x body weight when running.
+The ankle joint bears a force of about 5 times body weight in normal walking and up to 13 times body weight when running.
 The feet are the foundation for the body’s entire skeleton.
-Problems in the feet and ankles can affect your knees, spine, hips and neck!
+Problems in the feet and ankles can affect your knees, spine, hips, and neck.

 - Achilles tendinitis

 - Tendon ruptures (tears)

 - Broken ankle

 - Broken foot-heel fractures

 - Stress fractures of the foot and ankle

 - Toe and forefoot fractures